 Shoes: Medium, flat or wedged heel, all white leather shoe that should be soft to control noise.
-Tennis or running shoes (made of cloth), clogs, sandals, moccasins, or boots may not be worn.
+Tennis or running shoes (made of canvas or cloth), clogs, sandals, moccasins, or boots may not be worn.
+No colored logos.
+Leather only.